pulibrary/ops-catchall/projects/vm_image_creation.md

     Select vim.basic in the resulting screen
   * Edit the sudoers file by running the following command: `sudo visudo`
     * this will launch the vi editor.
 Find the line that has `%sudo  ALL=(ALL) ALL` and modify it to look like this `%sudo ALL=(ALL) NOPASSWD:ALL`
-  * Go to LastPass and find the password for the pulsys user and change it using the following as the `pulsys` user.
-    * passwd
-    * You will be prompted for the 1234temp (current password)
-    * Enter the password from lastpass or create a new one and save it on lastpass
   * Restrict access to just the pulsys user with the following.
     * Open the `/etc/ssh/sshd_config` file and add the following line at the end of the file. `AllowUsers pulsys`
     * Add the [Ansible Tower Key](https://github.com/pulibrary/princeton_ansible/blob/main/keys/TowerKey.pub)